everypolitician/everypolitician/process-overview.md

   The only commit in that pull request is that the new `DATASOURCE` now  contains the new, latest SHA in the URL of the new `countries.json`

-* repo [viewer-sinatra](https://github.com/everypolitician/viewer-sinatra) contains a wee Sinatra app that generates the entire EveryPolitician data website from a datasource -- specifically [*this* datasource](https://github.com/everypolitician/viewer-sinatra/blob/master/DATASOURCE) ...which of course is pointing to the new data in `everypolitician-data`
+* repo [viewer-sinatra](https://github.com/everypolitician/viewer-sinatra) contains a wee Sinatra app that generates EveryPolitician pages on demand from a datasource -- specifically [*this* datasource](https://github.com/everypolitician/viewer-sinatra/blob/master/DATASOURCE) ...which of course is pointing to the new data in `everypolitician-data`

-* The presence of the new pull request triggers the creation of a new heroku dyno of sinatra-viewer: this is a complete staging site previewing the new data with a URL of the form `https://everypolitician-viewer-pr-XXX.herokuapp.com/` where `XXX` is the pull request number (remember, that's the [pull request against viewer-sinatra](https://github.com/everypolitician/viewer-sinatra/pulls))
+* The presence of the new pull request triggers the creation of a new heroku dyno of `viewer-sinatra`: effectively, this is a complete staging site previewing the new data with a URL of the form `https://everypolitician-viewer-pr-XXX.herokuapp.com/` where `XXX` is the pull request number (remember, that's the [pull request against viewer-sinatra](https://github.com/everypolitician/viewer-sinatra/pulls))